Bulat-Ziganshin/EasyProtoBuf/codegen/GENERATED_CODE.md

 ## Adapting existing C++ types

 `--no-class` suppresses generated structures and enum declarations while leaving the codec overloads available.
 This can be used to adapt existing C++ types: declare the required message and enum types first, then include the generated output containing only the external codec overloads.
+For packaged schemas, those handwritten types must be declared in the mapped package namespace.

 ## Base C++ type generation